real-limoges/beyond_thunderdome/README.md

 This is a reddit bot that has one purpose: responding to anytime someone uses "Thunderdome" in reddit comments.
+The response is (of course) : "Oh come on, can't we just get beyond Thunderdome?"

 Inspired by the classic MST3K sketch : https://www.youtube.com/watch?v=XEI_udV88i4